 The “All-Atlantic Joint Pilot Actions – six concrete ambitious and long-term collaborative actions to strengthen research & cooperation in the Atlantic” workshop has been hosted by AANChOR CSA communication and dissemination leader Margherita Zorgno, EurOcean, supported by the CSA coordination Sofia Cordeiro, FCT, and by the kind participation of Francisco Campuzano from +ATLANTIC Colab as moderator of the panel session and by all JPAs leaders (Werner Ekau, ZMT, David Bassett, EATIP, Fabiano Thompson, Federal University of Rio de Janeiro, Olga Sato, Institute of the University of São Paulo, Ronaldo Christofoletti, Federal University of São Paulo, José Luiz Moutinho, AIR Centre,) and two All-Atlantic Youth Ambassadors, Fiona-Elaine Strasser, IMBRSea, and Othman Cherkaoui Dekkaki, Mohammed V University in Rabat, Morocco.

 The recordings of the ASPC 2021 main event and speakers' presentations are up on the event platform.
-More detailed workshop’s outcomes will be available soon!

 This website is developed by the AANChOR Coordination and Support Action, aimed to support the implementation of the Belém Statement, which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 818395.